best pool cues for beginners

 Pool cues may look like they're created equally until you finally pick one up and begin playing.
 Then you'll realize there's a difference between hard rock maple and other materials, or that certain wrap fabrics can create an awesome grip.

 While you'll learn about your optimal cue through trial and error, you don't have to blow through loads of cues and money trying to get yourself in the ballpark.
-The advice ahead is geared toward beginners looking for affordable, dependable beginner pool cues.
+The advice ahead is geared toward beginners looking for affordable, dependable beginner pool cues (have you seen Seybert's custom cues?).

 Highlights